Just-A-Visitor/Algorithmic-Pseudocode/ReadMe.md

 **The How**

-* If this is your first time contributing to a public repository, please refer this [link](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/)
+* If this is your first time contributing to a public repository, please refer this [link](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).
+For more clarity, you can refer this [link](https://github.com/MarcDiethelm/contributing)

 * If you are not familiar with **TEX** or TypeSetting in general, please refer this [link](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
 You don't need to install anything to contribute to this repository.
 Just make sure that you have an **Overleaf** account and you are good to go.